F.I.R.S.T. Tuesdays

 Truth.

-At Mercy & Truth, we believe life-changing care should be accessible, preventive, and consistent.
+At Mercy & Truth, we believe Life-Changing Care should be accessible, preventive, and consistent.

 That is why we launched F.I.R.S.T.
 Tuesdays, a monthly outreach initiative serving individuals and families across Kansas City, Kansas and Wyandotte County.